How to Make your Office Safer for Everyone During COVID-19

-In only a few short weeks, the emergence of the novel coronavirus COVID-19 has created an unprecedented impact on the way we live and work.
+In only a few short weeks, the emergence of the novel coronavirus disease, COVID-19, has created an unprecedented impact on the way we live and work.
 As the virus continues to spread across the United States, public life is increasingly shut down.
 The Centers for Disease Control and Prevention (CDC) recommends a ban on gatherings of more than 50 people for the next eight weeks in the United States.

-While many organizations are moving to remote work, some companies work with proprietary systems or with sensitive materials that require employees, or shifts of people, to be on-premise to get their job done well.
+While many organizations are moving to remote work, some companies work with proprietary systems or with sensitive materials that require employees, or shifts of workers, to be on-premise to get their job done well.
 As champions of a great work experience, we want to help everyone stay healthy in the office while sharing common workspaces.